Quick Start — Creating a New Client Project¶

 Never commit secrets

-appsettings.Development.json is gitignored by default (contains local connection strings).
-Production credentials should be injected via environment variables or Key Vault, not committed to the repository.
+appsettings.Development.json is gitignored by default.
+Production credentials should be injected via environment variables or Key Vault.

 NuGet Packages¶